A HERITAGE WE CAN BE PROUD OF...

 Add in the potatoes and carrots and simmer covered for another 30 minutes.

-Season with salt & black pepper.
+Season with salt and black pepper.

 Serve with rice or mashed potato or even pasta or samp mielies.